-Note: Disposal of all regulated waste is in accordance with applicable Unites States, state and local regulations.
+Note: Disposal of all regulated waste is in accordance with applicable Unites States, state, and local regulations.
 All medical waste at UMW is handled and disposed of by contracted services, other than some medical waste generated at Jepson Science Center.

 Handling Contaminated Laundry

 Laundry contaminated with blood or OPIM is handled as little as possible.
-Such laundry is placed in appropriately marked (biohazard labeled, or color coded red bag) bags at the location where it was used.
+Such laundry is placed in appropriately marked (biohazard labeled or color-coded red) bags at the location where it was used.
 Such laundry is not sorted or rinsed in the area of use.

-This facility does not follow Universal Precautions in the handling of all laundry, therefore, contaminated laundry must be placed in bags or containers which are labeled or color-coded.
+This facility does not follow Universal Precautions in the handling of laundry; therefore, contaminated laundry must be placed in bags or containers which are labeled or color-coded.

 Information and Training